nyCloud/stack_edit_notes/Deep Learning/Study Notes - MxNet.md

 Please note that when y is not a scalar, MxNet will sum the elements in y to get a new variable y by default, and then find analytical gradient of the new y wrt x.

 #### Detach Function
+Detach function will create a new constant and detach its former computation steps.
 ```python
 x = nd.arange(4)
 x.attach_grad()